 View our other posts on different styles (and eras) of architecture in Vancouver:

 As you can tell from the exterior designs, it was inspired by the look of English country cottages and manor houses.
-It become popular because it touched on artistic and ideological ideas amidst the rapid industrialization of the time (evident in the boxy style of houses that were becoming the norm).
-One architect in particular, Samuel Maclure, was the prominent Arts & Crafts Style designer of the time, so many of the houses were unique, though had the same characteristics.
-They have very similar characteristics to Tudor style homes, but have a little bit more rustic charm.
+It becomes popular because it touched on artistic and ideological ideas amidst the rapid industrialization of the time (evident in the boxy style of houses that were becoming the norm).
+One architect, in particular, Samuel Maclure, was the prominent Arts & Crafts Style designer of the time, so many of the houses were unique, though had the same characteristics.
+They have very similar characteristics to Tudor style homes but have a little bit more rustic charm.

 Given the age, size and expressive style of the homes, the best place to find them is in some parts of Kitsilano, but mostly Shaughnessy.
 A quick search through current Kitsilano Houses for Sale (as of May 12) and none are of the Arts & Crafts style.